 6. When baby is happy, mommy is happy.

 Parents can tend to their babies more quickly and successfully when babywearing.
 With less crying, baby is happy, which makes mommy happy.
 It also makes mommy feel more confident and competent as a parent.
 The more empowered you feel, the more you can relax and enjoy parenting—the ultimate benefit of babywearing.

 7. Babywearing can help contribute to baby’s positive growth.

 Truth: the shorter the time between feedings, the higher the fat content in mama’s breast milk.
 Babywearing makes discreetly breastfeeding hands-free at home or on the go a breeze.
-Not only that, due to being close to baby, it helps boost your breast milk production–something that every new mother can appreciate!
+Not only that, due to being close to baby, but it also helps boost your breast milk production–something that every new mother can appreciate!

 8. Babywearing keeps baby safe — from younger siblings and awkward strangers in the grocery store.